 It’s something you have to watch to understand:

 Listen, it’s definitely a bit weird.
 However, I can tell you that it works for me as an effective anxiety treatment, since it really calms me down and makes me feel very relaxed.
 At the very least, it doesn’t hurt to try.

 It’s a fairly new thing, but promising research is emerging – as an article in the journal PLOS One states, “[f]indings indicate that ASMR is a reliable and physiologically-rooted experience that may have therapeutic benefits for mental and physical health”.

 As The Washington Post reports, scientists are now finding that “…overnight sleep deprivation will trigger anxiety the next morning, along with altered brain activity patterns…”.
 I think this makes it clear that good sleep is crucial in terms of coping with anxiety, and I say this as a lifelong insomniac who has serious trouble sleeping.

 Here are some tips that have helped me sleep better:

 - Try ASMR (it helps me).

 - If you use your phone in bed, at least try to use a low-light mode.

 - Try sublingual melatonin tablets (they’ve done wonders for me).

-V – Bonus: Even More Ways to Cope With Anxiety
+Bonus: Even More Ways to Find Anxiety Relief